Can I Get a Michigan Medical Marijuana Card for Epilepsy?

 How medical cannabis may help

 CBD has the strongest evidence base in epilepsy.
-The FDA approved Epidiolex (purified CBD) in 2018 for two rare seizure disorders (Lennox-Gastaut syndrome and Dravet syndrome).
-Beyond these specific approvals, CBD-rich cannabis may reduce seizure frequency in some patients with treatment-resistant epilepsy.
+The FDA approved Epidiolex (purified plant-derived cannabidiol) on June 25, 2018, for the treatment of seizures associated with two rare seizure disorders — Lennox-Gastaut syndrome and Dravet syndrome — in patients 2 years of age and older (the indication has since been expanded to include tuberous sclerosis complex and lowered to age 1+).
+Beyond these specific FDA approvals, CBD-rich cannabis may reduce seizure frequency in some patients with treatment-resistant epilepsy.

 Evidence base

-Three randomized controlled trials supporting Epidiolex demonstrated significant reductions in seizure frequency.
+Three randomized controlled trials supporting Epidiolex demonstrated significant reductions in drop seizures — for example, a 41.9% reduction with 20 mg/kg/day cannabidiol vs. 17.2% with placebo.
 Observational studies in broader epilepsy populations show variable but often meaningful benefit.

 Michigan certification requirements